savnani5/Visual-Servoing/README.md

 ### Pose Broadcaster
 This node is responsible for initializing a subscriber to recieve fiducial transforms from the aruco marker detection.
-The transformation between the map and the marker is not directly obtained by can be found by determining the the following three transformations: map-robot, robot-camera, camera-marker.
+The transformation between the map and the marker is not directly obtained by can be found by determining the following three transformations: map-robot, robot-camera, camera-marker.
 The fiducial transforms contain the pose of the marker with respect to the follower camera frame.
 We create a tf broadcaster to transmit these trans- forms to the tf tree an finally we perform a lookup transform to get the pose of the marker